nodogsplash/nodogsplash/docs/source/binauth.rst

 Authenticate a client using an external program that get passed the (optional) username and password value.
 The exit code and output values of the program decide if and how a client is to be authenticated.

+The program will also be called on client authentication and deauthentication.

-For the following examples, setting `binauth` in nodogsplash.conf is set to `/etc/nds_auth.sh`:
+For the following examples, `binauth` is set to `/etc/nds_auth.sh` in nodogsplash.conf:

 .. code-block:: sh